CourseReps/ECEN452-SP18/Students/joshruff/Lab8/Readme.md

 ## Conclusion
 Summarize the key points in the design and results.
 Also mention unexpected challenges (if any) in the design and how you overcame them.

-## Hindsight
-Comment on anything you know now, having completed the lab, that you wish you knew at the beginning of the lab.

-## Reflection
-Breifly describe the most challenging parts of the lab and the most rewarding parts of the lab.